Irene (Xinyi) Xie ✉

 Irene is a lawyer at Rousseau Mazzuca LLP.
 Irene’s practice focuses on employment law and civil litigation.

-She advises and represents a variety of clients both inside and outside the courtroom.
-Specifically, Irene assists both employees and employers in matters including wrongful dismissal, constructive dismissal, human rights issues, and employment contract reviews.
-She also represents clients in commercial disputes.
+Irene routinely advises employees and employers in matters including wrongful dismissal, constructive dismissal, human rights issues, exit strategies, and employment contract reviews.
+Her practice also includes professional negligence matters and commercial disputes.

-Irene is empathetic, pragmatic, and has a strong work ethic.
-She is committed to achieving meaningful results for clients, supporting them at pivotal points in their lives.
-She has experience with the Ontario Superior Court of Justice, the Divisional Court, the Small Claims Court, the Human Rights Tribunal of Ontario, and professional regulatory bodies.
+Irene is empathetic, analytical, and pragmatic.
+She provides candid advice to clients and is effective in securing meaningful results.
+Representing clients both inside and outside the courtroom, she has experience with the Superior Court of Justice, the Divisional Court, the Small Claims Court, the Human Rights Tribunal, and professional regulatory bodies.

 Prior to joining the firm, Irene articled at a large national firm, where she worked on a wide range of matters including labour arbitrations, wrongful dismissal claims, professional liability litigation, and constitutional rights claims.